 - Individuals can be arrested and/or convicted of operating a vehicle while intoxicated with a blood alcohol concentration (BAC) level at .08 or higher.
 If a student is under 21, there is a "zero tolerance" law in the state of Michigan, and any blood alcohol level of .01 or higher can lead to a minor in possession (MIP) citation as well as being cited for operating a vehicle while intoxicated, if applicable.
 This is in addition to suspension of driving privileges in the state of Michigan.

-Michigan Law Governing Medical Marijuana – The Michigan Medical Marijuana Act of 2008 (MMMA) permits qualified patients and their primary caregivers to use, possess, and grow limited amounts of marijuana for treatment of certain debilitating medical conditions.
-However, the MMMA conflicts with federal criminal laws governing controlled substances, as well as federal laws requiring institutions receiving federal funds, by grant or contract, to maintain drug-free campuses and workplaces.
+Michigan Law Governing Medical Marijuana – The Michigan Medical Marijuana Act of 2008 and the Michigan Regulation and Taxation of Marijuana Act of 2018 permit qualified persons 21 years of age or older, patients and their primary caregivers to use, possess and grow limited amounts of marijuana for personal use and treatment of certain debilitating medical conditions.
+However, these laws conflict with federal criminal laws governing controlled substances, as well as federal laws requiring institutions receiving federal funds, by grant or contract, to maintain drug-free campuses and workplaces.
 The college receives federal funding that would be in jeopardy if those federal laws did not take precedence over state law.
-Thus, the use, possession, or cultivation of marijuana in any form and for any purpose constitutes a violation of the Southwestern Michigan College Drug and Alcohol Free Workplace Policy and student conduct code.
+Thus, the use, possession or cultivation of marijuana in any form and for any purpose constitutes a violation of Southwestern Michigan College policy and student conduct code.

 Health Risks Associated with Substance Abuse